 Chris and partner Miriam Smith were recent recipients of the prestigious Harriet Friedlander New York Residency - where the creative team focused on developing several original feature drama and documentary projects.

 MIRIAM SMITH - WRITER / PRODUCER

-Miriam Smith co-created & produced the critically acclaimed and award-winning feature documentaries THE GROUND WE WON & HOW FAR IS HEAVEN.
-Both films had successful nationwide cinema releases in New Zealand and screened at many celebrated film festivals around the world, including Locarno Semaine de la Critique, Melbourne FF, Warsaw FF, Big Sky and Full Frame Documentary Film Festivals.
+Miriam Smith co-created, wrote and produced the critically acclaimed, award-winning feature documentaries HOW FAR IS HEAVEN and THE GROUND WE WON.
+Both films had successful nationwide cinema releases in New Zealand and screened at many celebrated film festivals around the world, including Locarno Semaine de la Critique, MIFF, Warsaw FF, Moscow International Documentary Festival, Big Sky and Full Frame Documentary Film Festival.

-Miriam has written for literary journals, magazines, short film and feature-length radio dramas for RNZ & BBC 4.
-Miriam is alumni of the Binger Writers’ Lab in Amsterdam and Script to Screen’s Aotearoa Writers’ Lab.
-Miriam has a BA in English & Film (Senior English Prize winner) and a Masters in Creative & Performing Arts, majoring in screenwriting, from the University of Auckland.
+Miriam has written for literary journals, magazines, film and feature length radio dramas for RNZ and BBC 4.
+Miriam is alumni of the Binger Writers’ Lab in Amsterdam and Script to Screen’s FilmUp Programme and Aotearoa Writers’ Lab.
+Miriam has a BA in English and Film, (winning the ‘Senior English Prize’) and a Masters in Creative and Performing Arts, majoring in screenwriting, from the University of Auckland.